-We've got a question from Pierre now I don't know which peer This is.
-It could be osteopath, Pierre or it could be physiotherapist, PA.
+We've got a question from Pierre, now I don't know which Pierre this is.
+It could be osteopath Pierre or it could be physiotherapist Pierre.
 He says interesting comment just now where FAI is developed due to overload.
-This raises the question about should we modify the activities young people do in their early years during growth, to avoid FII FAI to avoid the potential need for surgery later?
+This raises the question about should we modify the activities young people do in their early years during growth, to avoid FAI to avoid the potential need for surgery later?

-So it's a really good question, actually, that there is a lot of research going on at the moment with football clubs, especially looking at this, and they're developing programmes to try to really encourage young children to maintain healthy hips.
+So that's a really good question, actually.
+There is a lot of research going on at the moment with football clubs, especially, looking at this, and they're developing programmes to try to really encourage young children to maintain healthy hips.
 So looking at specific exercises, and looking at how much load they are putting through their hips.
-So you know, you could be in an academy and be training four or five times a week.
+So you could be in an academy and be training four or five times a week.
 So trying to be trying to modify that.

-So it's tough for them, isn't it though?
-Because if you if you take out hitting from football, you take out scrims and tackling from rugby, and you take out anything which loads the hip, you're not left with much other than tiddlywinks.
-Yeah,
+It's tough for them, isn't it though?
+Because if you take out heading from football, you take out scrums and tackling from rugby, and you take out anything which loads the hip, you're not left with much other than tiddlywinks.